Meet Our Team

 Monica Smit

-Monica is currently completing her final year in the Master of Counselling program.
+• Monica has completed her final year in the Master of Counselling program.
 With a Bachelor of Nursing background, she has actively engaged in the health industry for over 25years.
 In 2020, she began her role as a Crisis Supporter at Lifeline and continues to volunteer in this capacity.

 Monica strives to create a warm, empathetic, and supportive environment that enables clients to gain a deeper understanding of themselves.
 Her goal is to equip clients with effective strategies and tools to manage stress, anxiety, and other challenges they may face in life.